-- a) The outboard end of the spinnaker pole shall be used only on the windward side of the boat (i.e. that opposite to the main boom).
-A spinnaker pole shall only be used with its inboard end attached to the mast (foremast if there is more than one mast). - b) When a bona fide headsail is set on a spinnaker or whisker pole (see 10.16) for which the boat has been measured it may be set and sheeted as a spinnaker where either of the following conditions apply: - 1.
-In heavy weather when no other sail is set in the foretriangle and the apparent wind is abaft the beam when winging out a headsail with a pole or - 2.
+- a) The outboard end of the spinnaker pole shall be used only on the windward side of the boat A spinnaker pole shall only be used with its inboard end attached to the mast (foremast if there is more than one mast). - b) When a bona fide headsail is set on a spinnaker or whisker pole (see 10.16) for which the boat has been measured it may be set and sheeted as a spinnaker where either of the following conditions apply:

+- 1. In heavy weather when no other sail is set in the foretriangle and the apparent wind is abaft the beam when winging out a headsail with a pole or - 2.
 When all spinnakers aboard have been damaged beyond repair during the race.